google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/app-shell.md

 For a certain class of websites that only have static content you can still follow the same model but the site is 100% app shell.

-Note: To see how Google built an app shell architecture, take a look at [Building the Google I/O 2016 Progressive Web App](/web/showcase/2016/iowa2016).
+To see how Google built an app shell architecture, take a look at [Building the Google I/O 2016 Progressive Web App](/web/showcase/2016/iowa2016).
 This real- world app started with a SPA to create a PWA that precaches content using a service worker, dynamically loads new pages, gracefully transitions